nicolapace/CTF-Writeups/b01lersCTF_2023/yarn_hashing/writeup.md

 Except...
 It doesn't.

-We are not considering the conditions were the path doesn't wrap around.
+We are not considering the conditions were the path wraps around and changes orientation.
 For example if we move just one step to `d = 9`:

 ![](imgs/3-ply-wrong.png)